Torsion-Audio/Scyclone/README.md

 ## Overview
 ![rave_audition](assets/pictures/signal_flow_control.png)

+**Signal flow**:

+**Timbre models**:
+- Funk Drums: Our first model is inspired by the captivating sounds of vintage drum-breaks.
+We've meticulously trained it using a diverse dataset of four hours, immersing it in the nuances of the classic funk drumming style.

+- Djembe: Immerse yourself in the rhythmic world of the djembe with our second model.
+It's been carefully trained on five hours of audio, featuring three hours of captivating djembe solo performances and an additional two hours of engaging one-shot recordings.

 ## Installation
 The plugin uses the onnxruntime libary to inference our neural networks.
 Unfortnuatly at the moment the library is is included as a shared library, so it is necessary to put the shared library next to the exectutable.
 If you are using the plugin ...